chaozheUB/traffic-behavior-simulation/README.md

 See the list of registered algorithms in `configs/registry.py`
 ### 4. Evaluate a trained model (closed-loop simulation)
+[CRH] is it true that the trained simulation can only be simulated with the same dataset?
+Can it extend?
 ```
 python scripts/evaluate.py \
   --results_root_dir results/ \